-TRIP Database (Turning Research into Practice) a clinical search engine which finds references to high-quality research evidence such as systematic reviews, guidelines, articles from peer-reviewed journals, patient information leaflets and medical images.
+TRIP Database (Turning Research into Practice) is a clinical search engine which finds references to high-quality research evidence such as systematic reviews, guidelines, articles from peer-reviewed journals, patient information leaflets and medical images.
 Social media content (wikis, podcasts and webcasts) and UK approved education are also available through TRIP.
-Many of the resources are freely available, although a subscription is required to view all content in TRIP.

 Please note that UpToDate is only available in some NHS Trusts, please enquire with your UCL NHS Home Library to check if you have access.

 UpToDate is a leading evidence-based knowledge system to help clinicians make the right decisions at the point of care.
 UpToDate content includes 12000 topics, 9300 graded recommendations and 6500 unique drug monographs.
 There is also an accompanying UpToDate app available to provide answers to your clinical questions anytime, anywhere.
 It provides access to the full content, search over an internet connection and bookmark topics for offline access.